 - To be able to change the time limit from 30 minutes to 20, 15, and 10 minutes.

 - Participation to Category B

 Programs must use a source code in their brain that is permitted to use (in this competition by its developer) and add an explicit unique contrivance.
 The participants, when making an application, must write details about the source code used and contrivance added.

-- Functions required to programs participating to Category A
+- Functions required of programs participating to Category A

-- When a match ends with two consecutive passes, they must display both parties’ dead stones, territory, and the win/loss.
+- When a match ends with two consecutive passes, the program must display all of dead stones, territories, and the result (win or loss).

 3. Playing a match

 Games are played over a TCP/IP network.
 For the protocols, see the Protocols.

 If games over the network are impossible for a program, the player can manually input moves through an input program or other.
 In this case, the following conditions will be applied.